wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 PowerAuth Standard RESTful API has a default endpoint `/pa/v3/activation/remove` for an activation removal.
 This endpoint uses a signature verification for looking up the activation to be removed.
 The benefit of this method is that it is already present in both PowerAuth SDK for iOS and PowerAuth Standard RESTful API - nothing has to be programmed.
 Also, user does not have to be logged in to use it.
 However, user has to authenticate using 2FA with either password or biometry.

-Use following code for an activation removal using signed request:
+Use the following code for an activation removal using signed request:

 ```swift
 // 2FA signature, uses device related key and user PIN code